Janko Smole

-Janko Smole (2 June 1921 – 11 June 2010) served as the president of the executive council of the Socialist Republic of Slovenia from 1965 to 1967.
+Janko Smole (2 June 1921 – 11 June 2010) was Yugoslavia and Slovenian politician who served as the president of the executive council of the Socialist Republic of Slovenia from 1965 to 1967.
 He was a member of the League of Communists of Slovenia.
 He was preceded by Viktor Avbelj and succeeded by Stane Kavčič.
 He was Finance Minister of Yugoslavia from 1967 to 1974.